The Subtle Lesson From "Blackbird"

 YOU.

 You were the light, in the dark black night.
-So, your charge?
+The adversity, the abuse, the trauma, the pain.

 Gratitude.